tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/storageservices/Copy-File.md

 ---
-title: Copy File (REST API) - Azure Storage
+title: Copy File (FileREST API) - Azure Files
 description: The Copy File operation copies a blob or file to a destination file within the storage account.
 author: wmgries